Starks Field Primary School

 • Rocks, Relics and Rumbles - this project teaches the features and characteristics of the Earth's layers, including a detailed exploration of volcanic, tectonic and seismic activity.

-This year the children's topics are Rivers, Mountains, Settlements, Agriculture, Volcanoes and Climate and Biomes.
+Year 3's topics are Rivers, Mountains, Settlements, Agriculture, Volcanoes and Climate and Biomes.

 Religious Education

 RE is taught across the school and the units of study are taken from the Enfield Agreed Syllabus.
 Within RE, we learn about the different communities and faiths.
 The syllabus introduces them at each key stage to specific programmes of study relating to Christianity, Buddhism, Hinduism, Islam, Judaism and Sikhism.
 Each unit focuses on an aspect or festival of the religion and children are encouraged to share their personal experiences where appropriate.
 Our RE curriculum teaches children to be respectful of peoples’ beliefs and faiths – in line with our British Values – and to reflect on what we can learn from religions.
-Whilst we are learning about these religions, we also feel it is important to visit each place of worship in order to enrich children’s learning and provide first hand experiences, such as a church, mosque or temple.
+While we are learning about these religions, we also feel it is important to visit each place of worship in order to enrich children’s learning and provide first-hand experiences, such as a church, mosque or temple.